exercism/yamlscript/docs/TESTS.md

 ## Layout of an Exercise Directory

-If you are working on an exercise called `the-great-exercise`, then `configlet download --exercise=the-great-exercise --track=yamlscript` will create the directory `/path/to/exercism/yamlscript/the-great-exercise`.
+If you are working on an exercise called `the-great-exercise`, then `exercism download --exercise=the-great-exercise --track=yamlscript` will create the directory `/path/to/exercism/yamlscript/the-great-exercise`.

 Inside this directory, the test file will be named `the-great-exercise-test.ys` and the solution program file will be named `the-great-exercise.ys`.